Generative Head-Mounted Camera Captures for Photorealistic Avatars: Discussion and Conclusions

 We introduce GenHMC, a generative approach for synthesizing HMC captures to solve the HMC-avatar correspondence problem in training universal face encoders.
 Unlike prior analysis-by-synthesis methods, GenHMC improves correspondence quality while removing the need for costly paired captures across camera setups.
 By training diffusion models conditioned on expression-related features, we enable scalable generation of realistic HMC images.
 The encoders trained on both real and GenHMC data show improved avatar driving performance and potential for the lower deployment costs, advancing the scalability of photorealistic avatars in VR.

-While effective, our method has limitations.
+While effective, our method has several limitations.
 It generates frames independently, lacking temporal consistency, and does not condition on subject identity, limiting identity preservation.
-These issues do not impact on our per-frame, identity-agnostic encoder setup, but addressing these challenges can be a meaningful direction for broader applications.
+These issues do not impact on our per-frame, identity-agnostic encoder setup, but extending the framework to multi-frame generation and identity-aware conditioning could broaden its applicability.
+In addition, the accuracy of the keypoint and segmentation models, as well as the fidelity of avatar renderings, can influence the quality of conditional inputs and thereby the final outputs.
+Although our conditioning framework helps mitigate minor errors, these components remain important factors in overall performance.

+\begin{acks} The researchers at SNU were supported by NRF (2021R1A2C3006659) and IITP grants (RS-2021-II211343, RS-2022-II220320), all funded by the Korean Government. \end{acks}

 \thesection{\Alph{section}} \thetable{\Alph{table}} \thefigure{\Alph{figure}}

 \maketitlesupplementary

 We also explore various applications of GenHMC, leading to more controllable framework.
 First, Sec.~\ref{supp_sec:glasses_control} explores augmentations involving accessories like glasses, enabling the generation of synthetic HMC captures for a wider range of appearances.
 Second, as detailed in Sec.~\ref{supp_sec:multi-view_consistency}, we improve the consistency of synthetic subjects across the different views by leveraging the 3D self-attention mechanism used in multi-view diffusion frameworks and incorporating camera parameters into the diffusion model through timestep embeddings.
 Finally, we incorporate light source maps as additional conditional inputs as well as keyseg maps, enabling controllable lighting augmentations (Sec.~\ref{supp_sec:lighting_control}).